 The Commission on Accreditation of Physical Therapy Education (CAPTE) is the most important accrediting agency for graduate programs in physical therapy.
 Accreditation ensures that PT and PTA degree programs adhere to certain academic standards and graduate competent professionals.
 PT programs are only accredited at the master's and doctoral degree level, and the majority of accredited programs are doctorates.
 PTA programs are accredited at the associate level.
 The NPTE is administered by The Federation of State Boards of Physical Therapy (FSBPT).
 To be eligible to sit for the NPTE, applicants must complete a CAPTE-accredited degree program or an alternative academic program that the FSBPT deems acceptable.

 To maintain licensure in most states, PTs must complete continuing education classes every few years to update their training.
-This chart, provided by the Siskind Susser Law Firm, contains a detailed list of each state's PT licensure requirements, but students should contact their state board directly to make sure they have the most current information.
+Students should contact their state board directly to make sure they have the most current information about licensure.
 The FSBPT has more information about the eligibility requirements for the national exam and contact information for state licensing boards.

 Practicing PTs may, at some point in their careers, choose to pursue a specialty in one aspect of the physical therapy field.
 In order to take this next step in their career, they must complete a certification in physical therapy.
 Board certification can be used to demonstrate your particular skills, and it can help increase your practice.
 The certification is based on a broad working knowledge of physical therapy in general and the development of a deeper understanding of one particular kind of physical therapy, such as geriatrics or orthopedics.
 Once a physical therapist has chosen to pursue certification in their specialty, they must complete a set number of hours working in their specialty and pass a certification exam.